codaxy/curriculum/sass/index.md

 - Z-index
     - 📃 [The Z-Index CSS Property: A Comprehensive Look | Smashing Magazine](https://www.smashingmagazine.com/2009/09/the-z-index-css-property-a-comprehensive-look/)

-## [Transition and Animation] [D]
+## [Transition] [D]
-Both of these properties add animation effect to an element.
-The main difference is that `transition` animations work only when an element changes its state (hover, focus, pressed,...).
+You can use both `transition` and `animation` property to add animation effect to an element.
+The main difference between the two is that `transition` animations work only when an element changes its state (:hover, :focus, :active,...), and they only visualize property change from start to finish.

+Property `transition` is one of the shorthand CSS properties, and it consists of `transition-property`, `transition-duration`, `transition-timing-function`, and `transition-delay`.

 For example, in material design, when you press a button (:active state), it seems like you're lifting it gradually.
 This effect is achieved by the `transition` property, which slowly changes button background-color and box-shadow.